golamsarwer/assignment_answer/README.md

 6. Click first five checkbox of advanced option
 7. Install location should be as C:\Program Files\Python_vesion* and then click install.
 8. Now python successfully installed

 Install Pandas.
 It's a python library
 1. Open Command Line
 2. Type as: py -m pip install pandas
 3. Pandas will be installed in machine
 4. Now type - pip install --upgrade pip

+Install IDE:
+1. Install Pycham/ Jupiter/ any other python supported IDE
+2. To explore the code of program open all.py in IDE

 ## How to navigate to run program
 Open cmd.
 Then navigate to program folder.
 Example- C:\Users\Desktop\program\all.py